 what the hail brought: garden reflections

 I’VE LECTURED AND WRITTEN for years about what the garden teaches—life lessons that lately I call its parables.
 The garden, with its greater backdrop of nature, is my companion, and also my spiritual guide.
-Tuesday afternoon, with NPR on in the background reporting tragic loss in Oklahoma, nature added an exclamation point for me to its most powerful teachings of all: Nothing lasts, and nobody knows for certain what’s coming even one tiny moment into the future.
+Tuesday afternoon May 21, 2013, with NPR on in the background reporting tragic loss in Oklahoma, nature added an exclamation point for me to its most powerful teachings of all: Nothing lasts, and nobody knows for certain what’s coming even one tiny moment into the future.
 Kaboom!
 Suddenly, the sky outside was falling.
-What the local hail taught (and what’s on tap next Saturday June 1 for my hastily revamped but action-packed Garden Conservancy Open Day).
+What the local hail taught.

 Each day in the garden reminds me that I am blessed, even when it is raining ping-ping balls of ice from on high, as in the video clip above.
 (Try watching it full screen by clicking the Vimeo logo; for perspective, it’s shot through a window and the pond in the distance is more than 25 feet from where I was standing, in awe.)